TLabAltoh/TLabWebViewVR/README.md

 - [TLabVRPlayerController](https://github.com/TLabAltoh/TLabVRPlayerController)

 ### Installing
-Clone the repository with the following command.
+Clone the repository with the following command
 ```
 git clone https://github.com/TLabAltoh/TLabWebViewVR.git
 ```

 ### Set up
-1. Change platform to Android from Build Settings
+- Change platform to Android from Build Settings
-2. Add the following symbols to Project Settings --> Player --> Other Settings (to be used at build time)
+- Add the following symbols to Project Settings --> Player --> Other Settings (to be used at build time)
 ```
 UNITYWEBVIEW_ANDROID_USES_CLEARTEXT_TRAFFIC
 ```